Picovoice/rhino/binding/web/README.md

 );
 ```

-### Process Audio Frames in Worker Thread
+### Process Audio Frames

-In a worker thread, the `process` function will send the input frames to the worker.
-The result is received from `inferenceCallback` as mentioned above.
+The result is received from `inferenceCallback` as defined above.

 ```typescript
 function getAudioData(): Int16Array {